rcbyron/hey-athena-client/README.rst

 --------------

 An active module is simply a collection of tasks.
-Tasks look for patterns in user text input (generally through “regular expressions”).
+Tasks look for patterns in user text input (generally through "regular expressions").
 If a pattern is matched, the task executes its action.
 Note: module priority is taken into account first, then task priority.